Willebrew/canvas-pal/README.md

 - **Persistent Chat Context**
   Stores conversation in `sessionStorage`, auto-scrolls, and supports cancellation.

+- **Bring Your Own Canvas Access**
+  Deploy safely on Vercel—each user supplies their Canvas URL and API token at runtime, stored only in their browser session.

 - **Extensible**
   Easily add new Canvas tools by updating the `TOOLS` mapping in `api/tool.py`.